Yield GATA (YGATA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Yield GATA Historical Price

-According to the latest data gathered on Yield GATA live price page, the current price of Yield GATA is 0.01549538USD.
-The circulating supply of Yield GATA(YGATA) is 14.47M YGATA , giving it a market capitalization of $223.39K.
+According to the latest data gathered on Yield GATA live price page, the current price of Yield GATA is 0.01549433USD.
+The circulating supply of Yield GATA(YGATA) is 14.47M YGATA , giving it a market capitalization of $224.69K.

 The Yield GATA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of YGATA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.